Jezabel (2022 film)

 Jezabel is a Venezuelan-Mexican movie starring Gabriel Aguero, Eliane Chiape, Jhoana Juliette, Diana Volpe, Erich Wildpret, and Giovanni Garcia.
 It is based on the novel by Eduardo Sanchez Rugueles (who also penned the script) and directed by Hernan Jabes.

 The movie is about four upper class friends living in Caracas, Venezuela, between 2017 and 2031 whose lives are impacted by a great tragedy.

-The movie had a international release in the Miami international film Festival and a domestic release in Venezuela by the streaming plataform Go.
+The movie had an international release in the Miami international film Festival and a domestic release in Venezuela by the streaming plataform Go.

 Plot

 Four upper-class high school students live carefree between drugs, games and love until one of the girls, Eli, is brutally killed.
 Sixteen years later, the memory of the crime torments Alain, another member of the group.